 - Risk information can be easily updated and recorded.
 This could help to reduce the business time lost with administrative tasks.

 - Risk assessment software measures performance with monthly stats, creating benchmarks and reducing incidents.
-Capturing key performance indicators from around your organisation.
+Capturing key performance indicators from around your organization.

 4. A Legal Requirement